 Acceleration Watch is dedicated to helping people to understand and better manage accelerating change in the remaining decades of the era of narrowly-intelligent machines.
 Its author is John M. Smart.

 I am a technology foresight consultant, scholar, educator, and systems theorist in global processes of evolution, development, and accelerating change.
 My blog is EverSmarterWorld.com

 I am president of the Acceleration Studies Foundation (ASF), (Mountain View, CA) a nonprofit technology foresight research and consultancy organization.
 I am also founder of FERN, the Foresight Education and Research Network, a professional association improving global foresight education, training, and careers.

-As an educator I am lecturer in leadership and technological change at the Naval Postgraduate School (Monterey, CA), and advisor in foresight and forecasting at Singularity University (Mountain View, CA), Ray Kurzweil and Peter Diamandis's educational program in exponential technologies.
+I'm also a lecturer in leadership and technological change at the Naval Postgraduate School (Monterey, CA), and an advisor in foresight and forecasting at Singularity University (Mountain View, CA), Ray Kurzweil and Peter Diamandis's exponential technologies incubator.

 As a systems theorist, I am co-founder of the Evo Devo Universe research community, an international interdisciplinary community of scholars exploring evolutionary and developmental processes of change in physical, chemical, biological, and sociotechnical systems, and a member of the ECCO research group at VUB (Brussels, Belgium)